-I was born and raised in Lafayette, IN.
-When I graduated from Jefferson High School I moved to New York City to attend the American Musical and Dramatic Academy.
-I left AMDA after completing my first year to study at HB Studios and The Creative Acting Company, taking master classes with the incomparable Uta Hagen and Tony Randall.
+I was raised in Lafayette, IN.
+After graduating from Jefferson High School (go Bronchos!), I moved to New York City to attend the American Musical and Dramatic Academy.
+I left AMDA after completing my first year to study at The HB Studios and The Creative Acting Company, taking master classes with the incomparable Uta Hagen and Tony Randall.

 I’ve spent most of life working in the theatre, however, and I’ve been able to work on some pretty amazing projects.
 I originated the role of ‘Caleb’ in Matthew Lopez’s brilliant play, The Whipping Man (opposite Frankie R. Faison), ‘Weena’ in the world premiere of Baby, Oh Baby (Broadway World LA Award Nomination and the Valley Theatre League Award Nomination, Best Featured Actor), ‘Edmund’ in Jack Camfora’s Poetic License, ‘Mark’ in Cody Daigle’s Providence, and a the dual role of ‘Barry/Bonnefoi’ in The Hypochondriac, The Cell Theatre’s adaptation of The Imaginary Invalid (New York Innovative Theatre Award Nomination in the Featured Actor category).
 I was most recently nominated for the 2017 Broadway World LA Award in the Leading Actor category for my go at ‘Estragon’ in Waiting for Godot with The Open Circle Theatre Company.
 That?
 That was a dream role, kids.
 From a racist, slave-owning, amputee to a transgendered landlady in London, I have been blessed with so many stories that have challenged and shaped me, both as an actor and as person.
 I’m thankful everyday for the artists with whom I’ve been able to collaborate.